ZeeRooo/MaterialFBook/README.md

 - SlimSocial for Facebook by rignaneseleo.
 - AdvancedWebView by delight-im.
 - FloatingActionButton by Clans.
+- PhotoView by chrisbanes.
+- Permiso by greysonp.
+- Glide by bumptech.
 - All people who translated the app (more details in "More and Credits")